awaw/dnsproxy/README.md

     make
     make install
   ```
-  Unlike previous releases the @PACKAGE_VERSION@ version does not include the libevent
+  Unlike previous releases the 1.16 version does not include the libevent
   library.
 It should now also be available from your operating systems
   ports/packages/rpm/deb repository or as always from the source at
-  http://www.monkey.org/~provos/libevent/.
-If it is not found by the
+  http://libevent.org/.
+If it is not found by the configure script
-  configure script you may specify the directory prefix of your libevent
+  you may specify the directory prefix of your libevent installation
-  installation with:
+  with:
   ```
     ./configure --with-libevent=/usr/local
   ```